Model-Based Test Case Generation in Ecdar: Offline Conformance Testing Using Refinement in Ecdar

 Abstract

-This project presents an offline model-based testing approach of real-time systems using Ecdar.
-A test suite is generated that can be run locally on a system.
-Firstly, the timed input-output automaton was extended to contain test code in locations and edges.
-A new issue arose: how to handle clocks in the test code.
-This was solved by using zones, and asserting that the symbolic values are valid in the test code.
-Each test case in the test suite is generated by reachability queries to each edge, and extending the trace to the next output edge.
-The approach was tested in three different case studies, and evaluated using PIT mutation testing on the system.
-The case studies revealed that the approach was able to detect all the refinement violations introduced by mutants in the system under test.
+This project presents an offline, model-based approach to testing real-time systems using the Ecdar tool.
+The goal is to generate a test suite that can be run locally on the system without ongoing interaction with the model.
+The approach extends timed input–output automata by embedding test code in both states (locations) and transitions (edges).
+A key challenge was handling clocks in the test code.
+This was addressed by using zones (sets of possible clock values) and by asserting that the symbolic time values used in the test code are valid.
+Each test case is built by issuing reachability queries to each transition (can it be reached?) and then extending the trace to the next output transition to produce an executable test.
+The approach was applied in three case studies and evaluated with PIT mutation testing, which introduces small changes (mutants) into the system to check whether the tests detect them.
+The results show that the approach detected all refinement violations introduced by the mutants in the system under test.

 Documents